oguzbilgener/tuo-core/README.md

 All development works to tuo-core, the repo which contains our core classes should be done in `tuo/tuo-core` directory.
 You should frequently `git pull` here, to receive the latest updates.
 When you make a change, you can `git add`, `git commit` and `git push`.

 ## Using tuo-core
 We will use tuo-core inside our tuo-android and tuo-server repositories.
-(To be continued)
+So, in order for our subprojects to use them, they should be able to access them.
+They could use the `tuo-core` repo we just cloned, however, it might also cause problems.
+For instance, whenever you push your Play project to the server, the core repository should also be updated on the server.
+Perhaps this could also be provided, but let's try that later.
+### In server
+In the Play project, the `app` directory contains all the Java core we are going to write.
+Then, our core code should also exist in the same directory.